bhyvex/PAD-FileSystem/README.md

 #### Docker core image

+Compile and package the `.jar` into the `/target` folder and into the `src/main/docker` folder.

 `mvn clean install -pl core -am`

-Compile and package the `.jar` into the `/target` folder and into the `src/main/docker` folder.

-` mvn docker:build  -pl core -am`
+Go inside the `core` folder:

+` cd core`

-Create the image `padfs/core:<version` starting from theDockerFile and adding the jarnside the image.
+Build the image `padfs/core:<version>` starting from the DockerFile and adding the jar inside the image.

-In order to run the docker image :
+` mvn docker:build`

+Run the container:

 `docker run padfs/core:<version> com.dido.pad.PadFsNode -ip 127.0.0.1 -id node1 127.0.0.2:node2`